syncfusion-content/blazor-docs/blazor/heatmap-chart/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Syncfusion Blazor HeatMapChart Component in WebApp
+title: Getting Started with Blazor HeatMapChart in Web App | Syncfusion
 description: Checkout and learn about the documentation for getting started with Blazor HeatMap Chart Component in Blazor Web App.
 platform: Blazor
 component: HeatMap Chart